i have been diagnosed

 • Losing just 3%-5% of your body weight can start to reduce the excess fat in your liver, while larger amounts of weight loss may help improve MASH

 • Certain foods help promote liver health more than others.
 Try incorporating something new into your diet each week, and over time, you can develop your own liver health–friendly meal plan.
-Talk to a nutritionist, or another HCP, about dietary changes that can improve your liver health, such as the Mediterranean diet
+Your HCP may recommend you try the Mediterranean diet, which includes adding vegetables, whole grains, beans, and legumes to your diet.

-Remember to speak to your health care professional before starting any diet or exercise plan.
+Remember to speak to your HCP before starting any diet or exercise plan.

 Loved Ones Discussion Guide